pvdz/zeparser2/README_HTML.md

 var div = <div foo="bar"/>;
 var div = <div foo=\'bar\'/>;
 ```

+There must be at least one space between the tag name

 Note that for the unquoted the whitespace, forward slash, or closing angle bracket delimit the value.
 For quoted values, unescaped quote obviously delimits it.